-Learning how to calm ourselves down is crucial to achieve a safe and connected relationship with our spouse, or with any of our relationships.
+Learning how to calm ourselves down is crucial to achieving a safe and connected relationship with our spouse, or with any of our relationships.

 If you’re the spouse that “dumps” on your partner in the moment of your anxiety, while that may provide you with some temporary relief, it will usually create more disconnect, by catching your spouse off guard and making him/her feel unsafe.
 In turn, your spouse will be unable to respond to your needs in an effective way.